- Phone number

 I also provide specialist therapy for people who find themselves in patterns of sexual behaviour that are legal but that they or others find distressing.
 This can include infidelity in relationships, excessive use of legal pornography, use of commercial sex workers, chemsex, or unsafe sex.
 I aim to help clients develop a positive and helpful relationship with their sexuality that enables them to express and experience it in ways that don’t limit or harm themselves or others.

 A therapist's qualifications can provide an assurance that they have appropriate training, and a way of distinguishing between practitioners with different levels of training.
-I have a Master’s degree in Clinical Counselling; am trained to Level 2 in Narrative Therapy, have a British Psychological Society (BPS) approved Certificate in CBT, and BPS Levels A and B qualifications in Psychometric Testing.
+I have a Master’s degree in Clinical Counselling; am trained to Level 2 in Narrative Therapy, have a British Psychological Society (BPS) approved Master Practitioner Diploma in CBT, and BPS Levels A and B qualifications in Psychometric Testing.
 I have a doctorate (PhD) in psychology and am a Chartered Psychologist.
 I'm a nationally recognised expert in changing people’s behaviours: I was asked to contribute a seminar and oral evidence to the House of Lords Science and Technology Committee’s inquiry into Behaviour Change.

 My first session

 In the initial session I’ll work together with you to develop a shared understanding of your difficulties and the factors that might be contributing to them.
 We'll also discuss what you are hoping for from therapy: how you would like to feel, what you would like to be able to do, and what you would like to stop feeling and stop doing.
 I’ll then agree with you an approach and a therapy plan that’s specifically tailored to your needs, preferences, and goals.